NadaYehia/Generative-Bayesian-learning-of-hidden-targets/ReadMe.md

 This repo contains the building blocks of our model mouse

-  1- building the task environment, simulate an agent run, build the control actions space and bound it by the physical size of the arena.
+  - building the task environment, simulate an agent run, build the control actions space and bound it by the physical size of the arena.

-  2- infer underlying control parameters and using it to generate likelihood for the Bayesian update.
+  - infer underlying control parameters and using it to generate likelihood for the Bayesian update.

-  3- sample the next run actions from this posterior.
+  - sample the next run actions from this posterior.
 The sampling function can extend 2 opposite ends, from a non-linearity that find the maximum of the actions (a peak sampler) to the other end with a linear behavior (a proportional sampler).

-  4-generate smooth trajectories that traverse these sampled anchors with appropriate noise to compensate for non ideal aspects of the shrinking posterior.
+  -generate smooth trajectories that traverse these sampled anchors with appropriate noise to compensate for non ideal aspects of the shrinking posterior.

-  5- Capacity to cache previous successful policy parameterizations and how to sample from these cached posteriors before running a trajectory.
+  - Capacity to cache previous successful policy parameterizations and how to sample from these cached posteriors before running a trajectory.